Faculty of Graduate Studies

-- Dissertation successfully defended
+- Defend Dissertation

 * 2 years or 6 terms are provided for the completion of coursework so that students can avail themselves of a broad selection of courses offered.
 Completion of coursework, however, means that a final course grade is recorded by the Registrar for each course; therefore, all incompletes must be cleared by 31 August of any given year.
 See Policy on Incompletes.

 - FGS encourages all programs to specify their own policies for incompletes.
 The GPE policy is as follows:

 - students must submit a written request (email) for a “course extension” and thus an “incomplete” grade to the course director no later than one week prior to the final due date for course work set by the course director;

 - the request must detail the reasons for the request and specify the assignment(s) for which the extension applies;

 - an end date for the extension at which time all specified assignments will be submitted to the professor will be negotiated by the course director and the student;

 - no end date for an extension may exceed the end of the term subsequent to that in which the course was taken, namely:

 - 31 April for Fall courses

 - course directors are under no obligation to approve a request for an extension unless the student’s exceptional circumstances can be substantiated by documentation (e.g. medical documentation)